 "As we explained in the Proposing Release, we are addressing concerns with the deviation from the core principle in two principal ways.
 First, we are adopting disclosures... on how residual values are estimated and derived, statistical information on historical realization rates and disclosure of the manner and process in which residual values will be realized, including disclosure about the entity that will convert the residual values into cash.
 Second, we are establishing limits on the percentage of the securitized pool balance attributable to residual values in order to be considered an "asset-backed security."
-We believe these changes will expand eligibility of lease-backed transactions for shelf registration and appropriately permit lease-backed transactions under our new rules while continuing to apply the core principles underlying the definition of "asset- backed security."
-(2005 ABS Adopting Release)
+We believe these changes will expand eligibility of lease-backed transactions for shelf registration and appropriately permit security" is to expand the definition to include securitizations backed by leases where part of the cash flows backing the securities is to come from the disposal of the residual asset underlying the lease (e.g., selling an automobile at the end of an automobile lease).
+In that instance, the asset-backed securities are not backed solely by financial assets that "by their terms convert into cash," because the transaction also involves a physical asset that must be sold in order to obtain cash.
+As a result, securitizations where a portion of the cash flow to repay the securities is anticipated to come from the residual value of the physical property do not fall within the current definition of "asset-backed security" in Form S-3 and thus are often registered on a non-shelf basis on Form S-1."